Trump to be subpoenaed by Jan. 6 panel as the ‘central cause’ of Capitol insurrection - NewsBreak

 Instead of reeling in his supporters, Trump urged them on, objecting only to the manometers to screen for guns.

-Gun-carrying rally goers were “not here to hurt me,” Trump said, according to Hutchinson.
+Gun-carrying rally goers were “not here to hurt me,” Trump said, according to Hutchinson, the former White House aide.
 The president requested the magnetometers be removed.

 “On the morning of Jan.
 6, President Trump knew that the crowd was angry,” Aguilar said.
 “He knew they were armed and dangerous and he knew they were going to the Capitol.
 It’s important to understand the lengths the president was willing to go to physically be at the Capitol because it was part of his strategy to disrupt Congress and to stay in power.”